 Today, this blog takes on a new direction.
 I’ll be shifting gears in order to spread my wings and expand my writing portfolio.
 I plan to stretch myself in new directions, by expressing my thoughts in new ways, by trying new things, experimenting, pressing the envelope.
 I hope to present my views on things that matter.
 But not always, because sometimes, a little levity is important.
 Sometimes diversion is necessary for focus.
-Largely, I plan to reflect on my experiences and offer opinions of importance regarding relationships and friendships, art, politics, travel, culture, and life in the mountains that produce dreams of the ocean; all sorts of reflections from a well-worn life.
+Largely, I plan to reflect on my experiences and offer opinions of importance regarding relationships and friendships, music, art, politics, travel, culture, and life in the mountains that produce dreams of the ocean; all sorts of reflections from a well-worn life.

 But first, let’s start with a little about me…

 I was raised in a small rural town with incredible values near the Saginaw Bay in Michigan by honest, hardworking, thoughtful, and caring parents; I have lived, survived, and thrived in the mountains of Colorado for over 30 years.
 A world traveler; the outdoors, diverse cultures, and the natural world inspire; open and positive people motivate and critical thought press the envelope of opportunity; a life-long student of wonder, wisdom, and incredible possibilities.